Blog

 Setting Up Your Google Play Developer Account

-Publishing starts with a Google Play Developer account.
-You'll need a Google Account and a one-time $25 registration fee.
-This single fee gives you access to an audience of over 2.5 billion monthly active users.
+Publishing starts here.
+That single $25 fee gives you access to an audience of over 2.5 billion monthly active users, with no annual renewal.

 Once you're in, the Play Console becomes your command center for every app you publish.
 This is where you'll upload your AAB, write your store listing, manage testers, and push releases.

-Google requires identity verification for every new developer.
+Google requires identity verification for every developer, and this is the step that now also satisfies the 2026 developer verification program.
 Have a government ID ready, use your legal name, and double-check every field.
 Mismatches between your ID and your account details are the most common reason verification gets stuck for weeks.

 Configuring Your App in CatDoes